omega8cc/boost/README.txt

      sites/all/modules/boost/ under your Drupal installation directory.

   3. Go to [Administer >> Site building >> Modules] and enable the Boost module.
-You will find it in the section labelled "Caching".
+You will find it in the section labeled "Caching".

   4. Go to [Administer >> Site configuration >> Performance >> Boost]
-     Specify the cache directory, which should be something like cache/www.example.com (keeping the default directory is highly recommended) and must be writable by the web server: you may need to create the directory, and set the permissions so it is writeable.
+     Specify the cache directory, which should be something like cache/www.example.com (keeping the default directory is highly recommended) and must be writable by the web server: you may need to create the directory, and set the permissions so it is writable.
 If you choose to use gzip, for compression of files cached by Boost, you also specify and may need to create the folder for this; the default is of the format cache/gz/www.example.com